mionova/100DaysOfCode-Challenge/README.md

 **Date**: August 5, 2021

-**Today's JavaScript Progress**: As part of Wes Boss's Javascript30 course, I learned all about speech recognition in browsers.
-Very impressive that you can do this in the browser without any other libraries or external APIs.
+**Today's JavaScript Progress**: As part of Wes Boss's Javascript30 course, I learned about speech recognition in browsers.
+Very impressive that you can do this in the browser without any other libraries or external APIs!

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-069)
 &nbsp;